envimate/mapmate/docs/UserGuide.md

    * [FAQ](#faq)

 ## Prerequisites
-MapMate is designed to be a slave of your code base.
+MapMate is designed to be a servant of your code base.
 Hence it is very customizable and non-invasive and does not come with many prerequisites.
 The ones it comes with are explained in this chapter.

 ### Dependencies